Cjen1/reckon/tester/README.md

 make the name of the container the name of the service: (similarly to the client) eg
-	for ectd, name=etcd
+	for zookeeper: name=zookeeper
-	for zookeeper, name=zookeeper
+	for ectd: name=etcd